 Leash reactivity may seem like aggression, but a lot of leash reactive dogs are just dealing with anxiety and fear.
 Their actions are a form of defense mechanism to “scare away” the triggering stimulus.

-What are the Signs That Your Dog is Leash Reactive?
+What Signs To Look Out For To Know If Your Dog is Leash Reactive?

 1. Dogs that are out of their leash greet other dogs from the side, forming an arc, then sniff each other’s genital area.
 If they approach other dogs in a head-on manner, they are feeling fearful and anxious.
 Keep in mind that greetings should also last for only a few seconds.